Na-Z/Na-Z.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an Assistant Professor in the Information Systems Technology and Design (ISTD) Pillar at [Singapore University of Technology and Design](https://www.sutd.edu.sg) (SUTD).
-Prior to joining SUTD, I was a Research Fellow working with [Associate Professor Gim Hee Lee](https://www.comp.nus.edu.sg/~leegh/) in Computer Vision and Robot Perception Lab, Department of Computer Science, [National University of Singapore](http://www.nus.edu.sg/) (NUS).
-I recieved my Ph.D. in Computer Science from NUS in March 2021, supervised by [Professor Tat-Seng Chua](https://www.chuatatseng.com/) and worked closely with Associate Professor Gim Hee Lee.
+Prior to joining SUTD, I was a Research Fellow working with A/P Gim Hee Lee in Computer Vision and Robot Perception Lab, Department of Computer Science, [National University of Singapore](http://www.nus.edu.sg/) (NUS).
+I recieved my Ph.D. in Computer Science from NUS in March 2021, supervised by [Professor Tat-Seng Chua](https://www.chuatatseng.com/) and worked closely with A/P Gim Hee Lee.

 My research interests include, but are not limited to: (1) **Computer Vision**: 3D computer vision,  (3D) scene understanding such as object detection and semantic segmentation.
 (2) **Machine Learning**: data-efficient learning such as semi-supervised learning and few-shot learning, out-of-distribution learning, robust learning, continual/incremental learning.